The Christ Index

 Christ Connection - The One Who Multiplies Bread

 Jesus would feed five thousand with five loaves and two fishes (Matthew 14:13-21) and four thousand with seven loaves and a few small fishes (Matthew 15:32-39).
 Both miracles directly echo this moment in 2 Kings: a small offering of bread is placed in the hands of God’s servant, and it becomes abundance for the multitude.
 But whereas Elisha gives bread to the hungry, Jesus calls Himself the True Bread from heaven (John 6:35, 51).
-He is not merely the one who multiplies bre…
+He is the Bread itself, the multiplier who…

 Christ Connection - Opening Blind Eyes